mikiehan/lab-starter/assignments/minilab0/README.md

 ### Check Course Calendar/Canvas for Due Dates
 By **setup** deadline
-* Submit 2 required screenshots specified in [setup README](../setup/README.md) to Canvas.
+* Each partner in the team must submit the 2 required screenshots specified in [setup README](../setup/README.md) to Canvas.
+(The screenshots must be submitted individually from your own machine not from your partner's.)
 * Fill out the team info above and push this updated README to your team repository.

 By **checkpoint** deadline